Normal reactions to disaster

 - This is important so questions can be addressed.Respect the rituals from each tradition.

 - Provide regular medical and psychiatric services.
-If no services are available, move people with their families to reduce trauma.
+If no services are available, move people with their families to reduce severe emotional reactions.

 - Monitor and evaluate quality of services.

 - Access to UNHCR and WHO should be made available.

 - Explore medical evacuation through UNHCR when appropriate.